 Publication Policy

 Electrical Engineering and Energy (ELENE) adheres to the ethical standards and best-practice guidance of the Committee on Publication Ethics (COPE).
-All stakeholders—editors, authors, and reviewers—must follow these principles.
-For ethics inquiries, contact editor.elene@gmail.com.
+All stakeholders—editors, authors, reviewers, and the publisher—are expected to comply with these principles.
+For ethics-related questions or to report a concern, please contact editor@jelene.org.

 Publication Ethics